"Newspaper Eat" Means "Not Tasty": A Taxonomy and Benchmark for Coded Language in Real-World Chinese Online Reviews: Phonetics Analysis

 LLMs often performed poorly on coded language, but it remained unclear which factors drive this performance drop.
 In \dataset, many coded reviews relied on pronunciation-based strategies, which raised an interesting question: \textbf{Does phonetic similarity between coded expressions and their intended meanings make coded language easier for LLMs to process?} We conducted a set of analyses to answer this question.

 \paragraph{Measuring Pronunciation Similarity.} We measured phonetic similarity between coded expressions and their decoded meanings.
 We used tools to annotate Pinyin~\cite{huang2025pypinyin} and International Phonetic Alphabet (IPA) representations~\cite{taubert2025pinyintoipa} for each coded-decoded span pair in \dataset, excluding the Cipher and Orthographic Substitution classes.
 Tones in Pinyin were annotated from 1 to 4 and mapped to IPA tone contours accordingly (1 to \tone{55}, 2 to \tone{35}, 3 to \tone{313}, and 4 to \tone{51}).
 We used character error rate (CER), a common evaluation metric in automatic speech recognition (ASR), to quantify the phonetic similarity between coded and decoded spans.
 In ASR, CER is computed as the normalized sum of substitutions ($S$), deletions ($D$), and insertions ($I$) over the total number of characters ($N$) between the ASR-generated utterance (hypothesis) and verbatim utterance (reference)~\citep{inproceedings} (Equation~\ref{eq:cer}).
 In our analysis, a lower CER indicates greater pronunciation similarity between the coded expression and its decoded form.
 We treated each phoneme in IPA and syllable in Pinyin as a character, and computed pairwise CER for each pair of decoded span (reference) and coded span (hypothesis).
+Some pinyin abbreviations consist only of consonant initials, which cannot be directly mapped to IPA without a vowel.
+In such cases, we follow the common convention used by Chinese speakers when reading pinyin initials aloud, using pronunciation for each alphabet letter without tone to ensure pronounceability before converting to IPA.
+This avoids generating transduction error [UNK] tokens during IPA conversion, while we acknowledge that this transformation may introduce higher IPA error rate.

+Figure~\ref{fig:CER_example} illustrates how CER is computed using Pinyin and IPA representations for the same coded expression and its decoded form, including substitution, deletion, and insertion errors.